mwcz/palebluepixel/content/posts/041 - visualizing network traffic with webgl.md

 `pointer-events: none` prevents the canvas from intercepting mouse and touch events.

+With that established, let's make some particles.

 ### It's Pixel Time

 When a network request is detected, the particle system activates a tiny dot which travels in an arc from point A to point B.  The arcs are defined by sine waves.
-Here are the particle arcs as they appear normally, and another shot with sine wave guides showing.
+Here are the particle arcs as they appear on-screen, and another shot with sine wave guides showing.

 <div class="row">